SatishThapak/kubernetes_learnings/DaemonSet/README.md

 - It ensures that the desired pod is added to new nodes and removed from deleted nodes accordingly.

-### What it's used for
+### 🛠️ Common Use Cases
+DaemonSets are ideal for deploying system-level services across nodes, such as:
-- Logging collection
+- Log collection agents (e.g., Fluentd, Filebeat)
-- Kube-proxy
-- Weave-net
+- Network proxies (e.g., kube-proxy)
+- CNI plugins (e.g., Weave Net, Canal)
-- Node monitoring
+- Node monitoring tools (e.g., Prometheus Node Exporter)

 ### Example of Daemonset: